Naveenxyz/network-monitor/README.md

 <h3>Internet Transfer Detection</h3>
 <p>If  the  TCP/UDP  packets  received  by  the  client  PC  are  in  the  port number 443 (default HTTPS port) or 80 (default HTTP port) and the destination IP is not from a private network, then the transfer is an internet transfer.</p>
 <p>The  IP  addresses   of  microservices   and  trackers   from  Microsoft, Amazon AWS, Google Cloud and Bharati Airtel are first filtered.
 These IP addresses are present directly in the Amazon Cloud website and are also filtered by observing the traffic manually.
 These IP families and stored in the file ip.txt.</p>
-<p>After   using   the   above   filters,   maximum   of   the   trackers   and microservices   were   removed.
+<p>After   using   the   above   filters,   maximum   of   the   trackers   and microservices   are   removed.
 The   IP   addresses   of   all   websites accessed  are  stored  in  log.txt  along  with  the  timestamp  in  each session.</p>